 He believes that access to information ultimately leads to and is necessary for access to justice, and it’s something that he’s committed to fulfilling in both his personal and professional life.

 With LawGuide Singapore, Jonathan is on a small, personal mission to help make information on basic, but essential, areas of Singapore law easier for the public to find, understand and use – today, LawGuide Singapore is Singapore’s most-followed social media legal information platform, having also launched Singapore’s first legal chatbot kiosk in 2018 at Chong Pang Community Club – these initiatives were singled out for favourable mention in the media by The Straits Times and in the keynote address by Senior Minister of State Indranee Rajah, Ministry of Law and Ministry of Finance (as she then was), at the Future Lawyering Conference 2017.
+As its Founder, Jonathan was recognised and named by Asia Law Portal in its “30 people to watch in the business of law in Asia in 2019″.

 We’ll always make time for you.